 Gastroenteritis in dogs refers to an inflammation or irritation of the stomach and intestines.
-There are many possible causes of gastrointestinal upset in dogs, such as viruses, cancer, or simply ingesting something that disagrees with the digestive system.
+There are many possible causes, such as viruses, cancer, or simply ingesting something that disagrees with the digestive system.

-The usual symptoms of gastroenteritis in dogs include vomiting and diarrhea, though a range of other digestion-related symptoms may also occur.
+The usual symptoms of gastroenteritis include vomiting and diarrhea, though a range of other digestion-related symptoms may also occur.

-Because the causes of gastroenteritis in dogs are numerous, treatment can vary widely.
+Because the causes are numerous, treatment can vary widely.
 In one case, it may be as simple as withholding food for a time, and in another case, it could be as invasive as surgery.

 Symptoms Of Gastroenteritis In Dogs